 Health system attributes.
 We describe additional health system attributes included in the systems list in Table IV.2.
-These variables describe the number of hospitals (acute and total), beds, discharges, and full-time-equivalent interns and residents per system.
+These variables describe the number of hospitals (acute and total), beds, discharges, full-time-equivalent interns and residents per system, total hospital patient revenue, and net hospital patient revenue.
 These variables are summed across system hospitals for all non-Federal general acute care hospitals.

-The systems list also includes the number of total physicians, primary care physicians, nurse practitioners, physician assistants, and outpatient centers per system.
+The systems list also includes the number of total physicians and primary care physicians.
 In addition, the systems list includes an indicator for multistate systems.
 Specifically, systems are categorized as having hospitals in a single State, two States, or three or more States.
 This variable includes all member hospitals, even if the member hospital is not acting as a local system in the market in which it is operating.

-Finally, the systems list includes variables that indicate: (1) whether systems offered an insurance product, including any insurance product, a Medicare Advantage (MA) plan, a Medicaid Managed Care plan or a Health Insurance Marketplace plan and (2) the count of nursing homes affiliated with each system.
+Finally, the systems list includes variables that indicate: (1) whether systems offered an insurance product, including any insurance product, a Medicare Advantage (MA) plan, a Medicard Managed Care plan, or a Health Insurance Marketplace plan; and (2) the count of nursing homes affiliated with each system.